 Second Mortgage Rates

-Interest rates on second mortgages are lower than typical unsecured loans because the loan is less risky because your home is used as collateral.
-However, 2nd mortgage rates will be higher than current mortgage rates.
+Interest rates on second mortgages are lower than typical unsecured loans because it is less risky.
+After all, your home is used as collateral.
+However, second mortgage rates will be higher than current mortgage rates.
 This is because the primary lien holder (first loan mortgage company) gets repaid first in the event of a defaulted loan.
 A second mortgage with bad credit is difficult to qualify for.

 - Increase monthly payment obligations